 The curriculum details of each program are listed below.

-Bioethics and health law constitute broad and dynamic public policy arenas that encompass and range of individual patient care situations, health care delivery mechanisms and systems, and the health care industry standards, with several separate components but interrelated and stakeholders: patients, providers, insurers, drug companies, researchers and innovators, and regulators.
-The areas of bioethics and health law have expanded in part because of the increased complexity of relationships in the health care field and the intense fragmentation of the American health care delivery system.
+Health care law and ethics constitute broad and dynamic public policy arenas that encompass and range of individual patient care situations, health care delivery mechanisms and systems, and the health care industry standards, with several separate components but interrelated and stakeholders: patients, providers, insurers, drug companies, researchers and innovators, and regulators.
+The areas of medical law and ethics have expanded in part because of the increased complexity of relationships in the health care field and the intense fragmentation of the American health care delivery system.

 Knowledgeable, skilled, and cross-trained ethicists and health lawyers are uniquely qualified to deal with the complexity and fragmentation now, and certainly in the future.
 Thus, the dual JD/MS programs are designed for law students who wish to add structured bioethics training concurrently to their formal legal education.
 Because the Alden March Bioethics Institute (AMBI) Master of Science in Bioethics Program is a personalized education program utilizing distance-learning innovations, qualified law students may add bioethics credentials to their resumes while completing their JD degree requirements.